mwduncan2018/KatalonAutomationDemoWeb/README.md

 # Analysis:
 ###### Katalon does a good job of bridging the gap between software automation engineer and manual tester with Keyword-Driven testing.
 ###### If a Page-Object Model is used in a Katalon project, it would be working around the functionality that Katalon provides.
-###### Out of the box, I recommend Katalon for teams where manual testers need to be able to automate Web, Desktop, and Mobile applications where image recognition is not required.
-However, image recognition could be added in a custom Keyword with OpenCV and Java if an experienced software engineer is on the team.
+###### Out of the box, I recommend Katalon for teams where manual testers need to be able to automate Web, Desktop, and Mobile applications.
-###### The better automation solution is Cucumber (or SpecFlow), Selenium/WinAppDriver/Appium, and custom automation frameworks built with the Page-Object Model.
+###### Image recognition has been added to Katalon Studio as of version 7.2.2 and this is great news.
+Previously, a software engineer on the team would need to add a custom Keyword using OpenCV and Java for image recognition.
+This is a big win for Katalon.